3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Framed knot and link invariants

-\begin{corollary} Let $L$ be an $n$-Lie algebra over $\mathbbm k$, where $n= 2,3$, and let $\mathcal L$ be a framed link which is the closure of a framed braid $b$.
-Then the map $\Psi_b$ depends only on the isotopy class of $\mathcal L$ and, therefore, $\Psi(\mathcal L)$ is a $\mathbbm k$-valued invariant of $\mathcal L$. \end{corollary} \begin{proof} This follows from the fact that for a chosen framed $n$-braid $b\in \mathbb {FB}_n$ whose closure is $\mathcal L$, $\Psi(\mathcal L)$ is the trace of $\Phi_n (b)\in Aut(X^{\otimes (2n)})$, since by definition $\Psi_b = \Phi_n(b)$.
+In fact, this follows from the fact that for a chosen framed $n$-braid $b\in \mathbb {FB}_n$ whose closure is $\mathcal L$, $\Psi(\mathcal L)$ is the trace of $\Phi_n (b)\in Aut(X^{\otimes (2n)})$, since by definition $\Psi_b = \Phi_n(b)$.
 In fact, from Theorem~\ref{thm:representation} $\Psi(\mathcal L)$ is independent on the choice of $b$ among equivalent framed braids.
-To complete, one has to verify the framed version of Markov's theorem, see \cite{KS} Lemma~1.
-Conjugation does not change the trace and, moreover, Markov's stabilization is used o introduce framings according to the definition of twist $\theta$ given above. \end{proof}
+One then has to verify the framed version of Markov's theorem, see \cite{KS} Lemma~1.
+But, conjugation does not change the trace and, moreover, Markov's stabilization is used to introduce framings according to the definition of twist $\theta$ given above.